Malenefk/Advanced_MachineLearning_Project/README.md

 - **Code**
   - *CNN & FNO:*
     Contains all the utilities and code for training the quasi-geostrophic turbulence model for the Convolutional Neural Network and for the        Fourier Neural Operator.
+    **Her skriver Olaf om sin egen allerede kutta fil**
   - *GCN:*
     Contains all utilities and code for training with a Weighted Chebyshev model, a regular Chebyshev model, a deep architectural Chebyshev         model, and a standard Graph Convolutional Network model.
-  - *train.nc* is the NetCdf file used for training the models.
+    *train.nc* is the NetCdf file used for training the models.

 - **Report**
   This section contains the report in a PDF file.